Home

 Average Charges for Medical Billing Services

 Pricing your medical billing services can be tricky.
-You may be wondering, aside from SuperBill, what is the average charge for medical billing services?
+You may be wondering, aside from SuperBill, how much does medical billing cost?
+What is the average charge for medical billing services?
 The amount depends heavily on the service you use, what kind of help you’ll get from it, how many claims you’ll submit, and whether you’re a solo or group practice provider.
 In general, though, medical billing services charge 2-6% of the total amount collected by the provider.
 You can get a quote from most medical billing services on their websites.

 Why Outsource Medical Billing?